ocxtal/opa64/README.md

   * A57: https://static.docs.arm.com/uan0015/b/Cortex_A57_Software_Optimization_Guide_external.pdf
   * A55: https://static.docs.arm.com/epm128372/30/arm_cortex_a55_software_optimization_guide_v3.pdf

+## Notes

+This is an unofficial project providing alternative tool to [the official NEON intrinsics guide](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon/intrinsics).
+The main difference to the official one is it collects and gives non-NEON instructions, latency & throughput tables, and links to the original (detailed) html and pdf documents.
+Please make sure this is an unofficial one and not intended to be used as primary information, and the parsing result is not guaranteed to be correct.

 ## Copyright and License

 Large portion of the styles and codes in `opv86.css` and `index.html`, and some lines in `opv86.js` and `Makefile` were derived from [hikalium/opv86](https://github.com/hikalium/opv86).
 All the others in this repository except for `jquery.min.js` were written by Hajime Suzuki (@ocxtal).
-Everything in this repository is licensed under MIT (as in opv64).
+Everything in this repository is licensed under MIT (as in opv86).
 Note that **any document or content under developer.arm.com, including static.docs.arm.com, is not allowed for redistribution** according to [the license terms of the website](https://www.arm.com/en/company/policies/terms-and-conditions#our-content).